 - 5 Carrots, Chopped into bite size pieces

 - 1 Yellow Onion, Chopped into bite size pieces

-- 3-6 whole thai chili peppers, finely chopped (amount depends on your desired spice level)
+- 3-6 whole thai chili peppers, (Can be omitted-see notes) finely chopped (amount depends on your desired spice level)

 - 1/2 Cup lime juice, freshly squeezed

 - 1 Tbsp Salt